The Complete Guide To Everything You Need To Know About Hina Luna

 Hina Luna’s collection of On Paper goods (calendars, cards, zines) can be found through

-Studio releases typically happen quarterly on the new moon before every equinox and solstice [spring, summer, fall, and winter] and are announced via newsletter the morning of the release.
-Full Moon Circle mailing list subscribers will receive a special passcode that allows early access to the shop before the release has gone live for the public.
+For 2022, studio releases are scheduled to happen quarterly on the full moon before every equinox and solstice [spring, summer, fall, and winter] and are announced via newsletter the morning of the release.
+Moon Circle mailing list subscribers will receive a special passcode that allows early access to the shop before the release has gone live for the public.

 Behind the name The moon is my steady muse and the namesake of this heart-work.
 ‘Hina’ honors the moon deity of the place I call my home in Hawai’i and her plant body representations, and ‘Luna’ is a nod to the moon spirit of my own Italian ancestry.
+The name itself is a bridge between homes.
 I find inspiration in the moon’s gentle, quiet power; a light in the darkness; ever-evolving through its phases; in communion with the waters of both earth and body.

 Working concepts Hina Luna is my creative inquiry into bridging connections between the concepts of body, altar and home.
 Through the symbology of my art and the natural materials used, I explore what it means to consider the body as both a home for spirit and an altar to be tended to for the sake of our selves and honoring our ancestors.